 Young men often worry that they are not big enough or don’t last long enough, and many women worry that their bodies are not attractive enough or that they aren’t making the right faces and sounds.
 These issues would be much less prominent if people were not exposed to pornographic standards so young.

-When a young person who is just beginning to explore their sexual identity sees people in pornography, it can cause immense sexual insecurity and forge a negative relationship with one’s own sexuality.
+When a young person who is just beginning to explore their sexual identity sees people in pornography, it can cause immense sexual insecurity and forge a negative relationship with their own sexuality.
 It is of the utmost importance that to feel comfortable and confident in the bedroom, young people must explore their own sexuality without comparing themselves to adult actors.

 The implications of early porn exposure are just now being studied, but it does not take a professional to understand the obvious: Early and consistent consumption of adult content can drastically shape a young person’s view of sex, cause unrealistic expectations and damage their relationship with sex entirely.
 In order to develop and nurture a balanced, realistic understanding of intimacy and self-worth, decreasing or eliminating one’s consumption of violent and oppressive pornography is a must.